 Drug offences make up some of the most common criminal charges and can range from the relatively minor offence of possession to major crimes such as international drug trafficking.

 Our specialist Drug Offence Solicitors understand the stress and anxiety you may be feeling if you are facing a criminal charge related to drug offences.

 We are highly recommended as an expert criminal defence law firm for people accused of drug-related offences.
-We provide 24/7 police station representation, therefore, we will be at your side, protecting your interests from the start.
+Based in Coventry, our solicitors provide 24/7 police station representation, therefore, we will be at your side, protecting your interests from the start.
 Because we understand the correct procedure the police must follow when making a drug-related arrest, we will carefully examine the circumstances surrounding your detention and challenge the charges made against you if the police did not follow proper processes upon arrest.

 Our team has in-depth experience in defending serious criminal charges including drug offences.
 We work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
 We know that your reputation, your freedom, and your family’s financial security is at stake – therefore, we never give up until every appeal has been exhausted.

 We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with a streamlined, modern, and highly effective criminal defence.
 Furthermore, years of experience in criminal law means we have created relationships with some of the UK’s best Barristers and Queen’s Counsel.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses who can provide the Court with the facts required to support a not guilty plea or mitigate the sentence handed down by the Judge.

 Below are several common questions clients ask us concerning drug offences.